MaxShevchenko23/alwaysinformed.api/README.md

 - load latest articles
 - load a chosen article
 - filter articles
-- like article
+- like articles
-- leave a comment
+- leave comments
 - make an author profile

 Author can: